-To complement the design guidelines we encourage homes to be built with the benefit of Villawood's Positive Change initiative and the Green Savings Calculator.
-The Green Savings Calculator is a helpful online tool for looking to build a new home or renovating and offers a useful and cost effective tool to help you save water energy and money.
+To complement the design guidelines, we encourage homes to be built with the benefit of Villawood's Positive Change initiative and the Green Savings Calculator.
+The Green Savings Calculator is a helpful online tool for this looking to build a new home or renovating and offers a useful and cost-effective tool to help you save water energy and money.

-To learn more about the Positive Change program and ideas you can incorporate into your new home, please visit our website: www.villawoodpostivechange.com.au.
+To learn more about the Positive Change program and ideas you can incorporate into your new home, please visit our website: http://villawoodproperties.com.au/positive-change

-We hope you will see the value in the Waratah Guidelines and we look forward to working with you through the process of making Waratah your home.
+We hope you will see the value in Rathdowne Guidelines and we look forward to working with you through the process of making Rathdowne your home.